MicrosoftDocs/nav-content/dynamics-nav-app/year-how-complete-period-end-processes.md

 ---
 title: Optional Activities for Closing Periods
-description: This topic outlines the optional processes and activities for closing accounting periods in Financials.
+description: This topic outlines the optional processes and activities for closing accounting periods in Dynamics NAV.
 services: project-madeira
 documentationcenter: ''
 author: jswymer